 1. In its principle, the concept of e.d.v. deals with the genotype rather than with the phenotype.
-Contrary to the pinciple of "clear distinctness" of Article 7 of the UPOV Convention being judged on the basis of the expression of certain characteristics, Article 14(5) has to do with the question whether the essential part of the genotype of the initial variety (i.v.) has been taken over - that means whether it retains virtually the totality of the genotype of the i.v.
+Contrary to the pinciple of "clear distinctness" of Article 7 of the UPOV Convention being judged on the basis of the expression of certain morphological or physiological characteristics, Article 14(5) has to do with the question whether the essential part of the genotype of the initial variety (i.v.) has been taken over - that means whether it retains virtually the totality of the genome of the i.v. - retaining the expression of the essential characteristics.
+In this respect, "... essential characteristics that result from the genotype..." include all inheritable characteristics.